natesales/pathvector/README.md

 Usage for bcg https://github.com/natesales/bcg:
   -config string
-        Configuration file in YAML, TOML, or JSON format (default "config.yml") -output string
+        Configuration file in YAML, TOML, or JSON format (default "config.yml") -dryrun
+        Skip modifying BIRD config.
+This can be used to test that your config syntax is correct.
+  -output string
         Directory to write output files to (default "/etc/bird/") -socket string